2023 Philippine barangay and Sangguniang Kabataan elections: Postponement to October 2023

 On September 20, the House of Representatives overwhelmingly passed the bill postponing the election to December 2023 on third reading.
 Later that week, the Senate passed the bill on a 17–2 vote, with the dissenters solely coming from the minority bloc.
 On September 28, both chambers voted to ratify the bicameral conference committee version of the bill, largely based on the Senate version of the bill, that postpones the election to October 2023, and sets the term of office of barangay officials to three years.

 On October 10, President Bongbong Marcos signed Republic Act No. 11935 which moved the date of barangay elections to the last Monday of October 2023.

+A week later, election lawyer Romulo Macalintal filed a petition before the Supreme Court challenging the constitutionality of the said law.
+He argued Congress has no power to postpone the barangay elections and to extend the term of village officials, and it can only fix the term through a law.

+In early March 2023, the commission released the calendar for the election, with the election period beginning at July 3.
+Later that month, the commission reset the election period, with it beginning now at August 28.

+During the aftermath of the Pamplona massacre where Negros Oriental governor Roel Degamo was assassinated, several mayors, including Degamo's wife Janice, who is also mayor of Pamplona, called for the postponement of elections in their province.
+Separately, five of six provincial governors in the Bangsamoro also called for the election's postponement, at least after the decommissioning of combatants of the Moro Islamic Liberation Front after the failed ambush of Lanao del Sur governor Mamintal Adiong Jr.

+In late June 2023, the Supreme Court struck down Republic Act (RA) 11935, the law postponing the election, as unconstitutional, declaring that "the law unconstitutionally exceeds the bounds of the Congress' power to legislate."
+The court allowed the upcoming elections to proceed, but stressed that the currently-serving officials' terms ended on December 31, 2022, as per RA 11462, which had been repealed by RA 11935.
+The court also ruled that the winning officials would serve only until 2025, with barangay elections being held in that year, and every three years thereafter.

+In late August, COMELEC chairman George Garcia said that they were expected to release a decision on postponing elections in Negros Oriental and Bangsamoro in late September, or if it would place any locality under its direct control instead.
+The COMELEC then announced in September that while elections in Negros Oriental would be held as scheduled, it placed the entire province under COMELEC control.

 League leadership

-The national president of the Liga ng mga Barangay, Faustino Dy V, resigned in 2019 to run for Congress.
-He was succeeded by Eden Pineda of Tacloban, and is expected to lead the league into the next elections.
+The national president of the Liga ng mga Barangay, Faustino Dy V of Isabela, resigned in 2019 to run for Congress.
+He was succeeded by Eden Pineda of Tacloban, and was expected to lead the league into the next elections.